 About the Canadian Transportation Agency

 The Canadian Transportation Agency is an independent, quasi-judicial tribunal and economic regulator of the Government of Canada.
 It makes decisions and determinations on a wide range of matters involving air, rail and marine modes of transportation under the authority of Parliament, as set out in the Canada Transportation Act and other legislation.

 The Agency's mandate includes:

 - Economic regulation, to provide approvals, issue licences, permits and certificates of fitness, and make decisions on a wide range of matters involving federal air, rail and marine transportation.

-Accessibility, to ensure Canada's national transportation system is accessible to all persons, particularly those with disabilities.
+- Accessibility, to ensure Canada's national transportation system is accessible to all persons, particularly those with disabilities.

 SOURCE: Canadian Transportation Agency

 For further information:

 General Public Enquiries: email@example.com or 1-888-222-2592 or TTY 1-800-669-5575

 To keep up-to-date with our latest news releases and other information, subscribe to our electronic mail service.